Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal

 Treatment of Reactive Arthritis

 Sometimes corticosteroid injections

-Joint inflammation is usually treated with a nonsteroidal anti-inflammatory drug Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAID).
+Joint inflammation is usually treated with a nonsteroidal anti-inflammatory drug Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more (NSAID).
 Sulfasalazine or drugs that suppress the immune system (such as azathioprine or methotrexate) may be used, as in rheumatoid arthritis Diagnosis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .

 Physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more is helpful in maintaining joint mobility during the recovery phase.

 Conjunctivitis and skin sores do not usually need to be treated, although severe eye inflammation ( uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
 The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ) may require corticosteroid and dilating eye drops.

 Drugs Mentioned In This Article